a-mcf/DnnLab/readme.md

 but saves time on the initial download.
 Replacing the image with a "minimal IIS" build is planned.

 ## Todo / Known Issues:
+- Sometimes the resource hangs while expanding the DNN install files.
+The reason for this is currently unknown.
 - Add Pester tests.
 For now, integration only.
 Should run after system provisioning.
 - Start work on automating DNN internals / settings.
     - Add DNN portal support.
 Currently IIS configuration is supported, but DNN is not modified.